Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 FALL THEATRE COLLOQUIUM

-A non-credit seminar in which faculty and students travel to Canada to such venues as the Shaw Festival or the Stratford Theatre Festival to view and discuss required plays, expanding their cultural and theatrical experiences.
+A non-credit seminar in which faculty and students travel to a major theatre city in the United States or Canada to view and discuss required plays, expanding their cultural and theatrical experiences.
 Enrollment in one Fall Theatre Colloquium over the 4-year course of study is required for all students majoring or minoring in Theatre.
 Pass/Fail.
 Non-credit seminar.
+Prerequisite: Consent of instructor.
 This course may be repeated.

 247